hbc/Intro-to-Unix/lessons/07_rnaseq_worksflow.md

 ## Learning Objectives:

-* Use a series of command line tools to execute an RNA-Seq workflow
+* Continue through the RNA-Seq workflow to align reads to the reference genome
 * Learning intricacies of various tools used in NGS analysis (parameters, usage, etc)
 * Assesing input and output filetypes